NaturalSelectionLabs/hexo-deployer-rss3/README.md

 yarn add hexo-deployer-rss3
 ```

-You may need Node v16 or later to run it, older versions cannot recognize `?.` and thus would cause `Unexpected token` error.
+You need Node v14 or later to run it properly, old versions cannot recognize `?.` and thus would cause `Unexpected token` error.
+Referrer to [Optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) for more information.

 ## 💎 Before start...